Etonia Fish and Biscuit Rally

 FoodAbout 3 weeks before the Summer Solistice, biscuit stands start appearing around the city.
 They are all up and operating a week before the Rally.
 The stands usually consist of an umbrella with a large pot of cooking oil.
 A fire or magical source of heat is used to boil the oil.
 Dough using up left over winter wheat is fryed to make a tasty treat for passers by.
 The wheat and dough is not a high quality as it is the last of the stores so the deep frying makes it more palatable.
 With the increase in foreign participants stands started using spices like sugar, salt, and herbs to flavor the biscuits.
 Some stands have gotten quite elaborate over the years.
 Locals have their favorite stands and wear patches and colors to promote their stand.

-After the RallyThe fish smoking stations would continue to process fish for the next month until the fish started to migrate again.
-Then they would be packed up until the following year.
-Fishing continued through most of the year but the increased capacity was not needed.
-Biscuit stands would slowly disappear until only a few remained and mostly could be found in the public market.
+After the RallyThe fish smoking stations continue to process fish for a month after the Rally until the fish start to migrate again.
+Then they are packed up until the following year.
+Fishing continues through most of the year but the increased capacity of the Rally is not needed.
+Biscuit stands slowly disappear until only a few remain and most of those are found in the public market.

 The pier extends a half a mile out from the beach and warehouse district.
 It is entirely composed of stone.
 Prior wooden piers would not last through several cycles of the wet season.
 It ends in a "T" shape that extends another half mile in each direction.
 Larger ships can moor on the T without issue.
-During the Rally each stone pilings would have 3 or 4 boats tied to it.
-The piers would be full of people and ships throughout the summer and fall.
-During the winter local fisherman would try to continue to fish until the spring solstice, weather permitting.
+During the Rally each stone piling would have 3 or 4 boats tied to it.
+The pier continues to be busy throughout the summer and fall.
+During the winter local fisherman try to continue to fish until the spring solstice, weather permitting.